joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

-In Flash Professional CS5 and later, Flash Builder 4 and later, and Flex 4 and later, you can pass a list of values to the `Vector.<T>()` constructor to specify the Vector’s initial values:
+In Flash Professional CS5 and later, Flash Builder 4 and later, and Flex 4 and later, you can pass a list of values to the `Vector.<T>()` constructor to specify the Vector's initial values:

     // var v:Vector.<T> = new <T>[E0, ..., En-1 ,];
     // For example: